cvxr/CVX/doc/basics.rst

-declares Y to be a real :math:`50 \times 50` symmetric matrix variable, and Z a :math:`100 \times 100` Hermitian Toeplitz matrix variable. (*Note*: the ``hermitian`` keyword implies that the matrix is also complex.)
-Structure keywords can be applied to :math:`n`-dimensional arrays as well: each 2-dimensional "slice" of the array is given the stated structure.
+declares Y to be a real :math:`50 \times 50` symmetric matrix variable, and Z a :math:`100 \times 100` Hermitian Toeplitz matrix variable.
+(Note that the ``hermitian`` keyword also specifies that the matrix is complex.)
 The currently supported structure keywords are:

 ::